 - 08:00 Meet the driver and move to Livorno city centre

-- 08:45 Visit of Old and New Fortresses, the Old Venezia quarter, the Synagogue, the Indoor Food Market and Mascagni Terrace
+- 08:45 Visit of the Old and the New Fortress, the Old Venice quarter, the Synagogue, the Indoor Food Market and seaside Mascagni Terrace

 - 09:30 Drive to Montenero old church